nestjs/docs.nestjs.com/content/techniques/logger.md

 [Nest] 19096   - 04/19/2024, 7:12:59 AM   [MyService] Doing something with timestamp here +5ms
 ```

+Notice the `+5ms` at the end of the line above.

-For each logger the time difference to the last message will be calculated and printed at the end of the log line.
+For each log statement, the time difference from the last message will be calculated and printed at the end of the line.

 #### Injecting a custom logger